 Being prepared for the results of the beta hCG test is important for the patient.
 While a positive test report is something to celebrate, a negative one may bring a thousand questions to her mind.
 She might blame herself for the failed cycle or see the fault in the clinic’s expertise.
 Interpreting the test reports would be the best way out as this helps the patient unravel the mystery behind the lost cycle.

 Interpreting the beta hCG Numbers

 First things first, the mechanism of embryo implantation is to be studied before moving on to the study of beta hCG levels.
 The implantation process initiates as the trophoblast (root system) of the embryo grows into the uterine lining (endometrium).
-This is accompanied by the release of beta hCG (the pregnancy hormone) into the blood stream.
-The presence of the hormone in blood stream thus indicates that the woman has conceived.
+This is accompanied by the release of beta hCG (the pregnancy hormone) into the bloodstream.
+The presence of the hormone in the bloodstream thus indicates that the woman has conceived.

 Post beta hCG Testing

-Once beta hCG tests turn up positive results, pregnancy is confirmed with further blood test and ultrasound examination.
+Once beta hCG tests turn up positive results, pregnancy is confirmed with a further blood test and ultrasound examinations.
 A clear ultrasound evidence of gestation can be obtained within 2-3 weeks of a positive beta hCG test.
-On the other hand, there may be a positive beta hCG readings but the pregnancy may fail to proceed further.
+On the other hand, there may be positive beta hCG readings but the pregnancy may fail to proceed further.
 Known as chemical pregnancy, this is a common occurrence during IVF cases.
-It could be the result of a genetically abnormal embryo which failed to implant or lack of endometrial receptivity.
+It could be the result of a genetically abnormal embryo that failed to implant or lack of endometrial receptivity.

 Gaudium IVF is one of the top IVF centre in Delhi, where patients are given effective and affordable treatment for the most complex infertility issues.
 Visit Gaudium IVF for a free second opinion from Dr Manika Khanna, the leading IVF specialist in Delhi.